krother/Python3_Reference/sorting.md

     for city, year in sorted(cities):
         print(city, year)

 ## Sorting by a specific column

+Generally, the **pandas** library is the better choice for sorting by specific columns.
-We can sort by the second column (index 1) with the `itemgetter` module:
+If you don't want to use any libraries, you can sort by the second column (index 1) with the `itemgetter` module:

     from operator import itemgetter